keptn-sandbox/neoload-sli-provider/README.md

     1. NL_API_HOST : host of the api of NeoLoad web
     1. NL_API_TOKEN: api token of your NeoLoad account

-1. Run the deployment script : `installer/deployNeoLoadWeb.sh`
+1. Run the deployment script : `installer/deployNeoLoadWeb.sh namespaceofKeptn`
+where namespaceofKeptn is the customize namespace for Keptn. if keptn is installed in the namespace "keptn" you don't need to specify any namespace

 ## Enable the SLi provider in Keptn
 Create a file `lighthous-source-neoload.yaml `